NewTeeworldsCN/T-Race/README.md

     sv_reserved_time %d # The time in seconds before red team has been reserved (Hidden/Jail)
     # Also be used to auto dead spec for new players in HiddenDeath/Team/DeathRun

-    sv_timelimit %d # The time limit in minutes (Only for Hidden / HiddenDeath / Jail)
+    sv_timelimit %d # The time limit in minutes (Only for Hidden / HiddenDeath / DeathRun / Jail)
 ```